Vineesha29031970/ODD2023-DataScience-Ex-03/README.md

 # ALGORITHM:

-Step1:
+Step 01:

-Read the given data set using standard libraries.
+Read the given data.

-Step2:
+Step 02:
 Get the information about the data.

-Step3:
+Step 03
 Remove the null values from the data.

-Step4:
+Step 04
 Mention the datatypes from the data.

-Step5:
+Step 05
 Count the values from the data.

-Step6:

-Do plots like sepallength,species,sepalwidth.

 # PROGRAM: